daovincent/Advanced-Algorithm-Cookbook/Minimum Spanning Tree.md

 ## Kruskal’s algorithm
+TL;DR : Select edges in increasing weight order, as long as it doesn't create a loop
 ### Complexity
 - O(|E| log |E|) = O(|E| log |V|) for sorting (as |V| ≤ |E|²)
 - O(|E| log∗|E|) for the union & find operations